Our Research

 An important past and continuing interest is understanding how BH3-only proteins signal death.
 We proposed the concept that BH3-only proteins can play two different roles: activators, which can directly activate BAX and BAK; and sensitizers, which antagonize antiapoptotic proteins like BCL-2 and MCL-1.
 We are studying how some cells can be "primed for death" by possessing large amounts of activator BH3-only proteins sequestered by anti-apoptotic proteins.
 We can detect such cells by means of a technique we developed called BH3 profiling.

 Cells that are primed are dependent on at least one antiapoptotic protein for survival.
 If this protein is removed, or its function antagonized, the cell will die.
 BH3 profiling can detect primed cells that are dependent on antiapoptotic proteins like BCL-2.
-This is particularly useful in identifying cells that will be sensitive to BCL-2 antagonist drugs like ABT-737.
-We study the molecular basis to sensitivity to BCL-2 antagonism, and how this sensitivity can be modulated.
+This is particularly useful in identifying cells that will be sensitive to BCL-2 antagonist drugs like ABT-199 (venetoclax).
+Our studies helped initiate studies of venetoclax in CLL and AML, which have now resulted in multiple FDA approvals.
+In addition, these successes led to an entirely new class of BH3 mimetic drugs that inhibit BCL-2, BCL-XL, or MCL-1.
+These are being tested in over 100 clinical trials worldwide in many different kinds of cancer.

 Please see our Publications page for details of recent work and selected publications.